dotpep/golang-ddd-architecture/README.md

 ---

+In this case of Domain/Product/Memory/memory.go Repository, we will never return our error but it's up to the interface to determine if it's possible it's not up to the implementation it's up to the interface so repository decides if we need to return an error or not

+---

 **Services:**

 Services - will tie together all loosely coupled repositories into business logic that fulfills the needs of domain.